justin-tay/elide-spring-boot-example/README.md

 #### Entity ID

 This project has a `Post` resource which uses a sequence as the primary key to demonstrate using a Entity ID which stores a UUID.

+### Native

+Elide supports being built into a GraalVM native image by supplying a feature, `yahoo.elide.core.graal.ElideFeature`, and its own native hints in it's libraries, ie. `native-image.properties`, `reflect-config.json` and `resource-config.json`.

+Further configuration is typically required, for instance to add project specific resources like `analytics/models/tables/artifactDownloads.hjson`, or for instance if the [GraalVM Reachability Metadata Repository](https://github.com/oracle/graalvm-reachability-metadata) does not contain updated metadata for newly released libraries.

+This project has configured additional hints using Spring Boot's `RuntimeHintsRegistrar` in `AppRuntimeHints`.
+This is configured on `App` using `@ImportRuntimeHints`.

 ## Deploying